Training with The Autism Project©

 The Autism Project offers a range of autism-informed training opportunities, including individual workshops and multi-week series.
 Our team provides training both online and in person.
 For a printable summary of our trainings, please review the catalogues below.

-2024-2025 Workshop Catalogue for Early Childhood
+2024-2025 Workshop Catalogue - Early Childhood

 2024-2025 Workshop Catalogue - K-12